Purpose

 Use this clause to purge the current user's recycle bin.
 Oracle Database will remove all objects from the user's recycle bin and release all space associated with objects in the recycle bin.

-This clause is valid only if you have SYSDBA system privilege.
+system privilege.
 It lets you remove all objects from the system-wide recycle bin, and is equivalent to purging the recycle bin of every user.
 This operation is useful, for example, before backward migration.

 Use this clause to purge all the objects residing in the specified tablespace from the recycle bin.